Thanks to this practical guide you will be able to enjoy to the maximum your stay in La Caldera

 Then you walk up stream along the ravine bed for about three hours.
 The slope is not too steep and you only have to leave the course of the ravine occasionally to get around the odd natural obstacle.
 When you reach the spot known as Dos Aguas (that is, two waters, because at this point two springs, one containing rusty coloured waters and the other containing crystal clear waters, meet), you take the right fork.
 The climb up to the camp site is marked off to the left of the ravine a short distance further on.
 From here on, there is a fairly steep climb.
 The locals call it El Reventón, in reference to the effort required.
 If you decide to tackle it, it will take you about an hour and a half to two hours to get to the camp site from here.

-The National Park has several information points, the most important of which is La Caldera Visitors’ Centre (Centro de Visitantes de La Caldera).
-This is the place to look for maps, advice and up to the minute information about the conditions of the paths.
-It also has an interesting exhibition of panels and videos about the Park’s natural assets, and a relief map of the island.The exhibition is changed from time to time.
-In the gardens, you can see some of the rarer of the plant species, which are extremely difficult to find in the wild.
+The National Park has several information points, the most important of which is the El Paso Visitor Center.
+This is the perfect place to pick up maps, tips, and up-to-date information on trail conditions.
+It also features an interesting and regularly updated exhibition with videos and explanatory panels about the Park’s natural features, as well as a relief model of the island.
+In its garden, you can see some of the rarest plant species, which are extremely difficult to spot in the wild.

 Although it is a wonderful experience to stay around the camp site and enjoy the water of the Barranco de Taburiente, La Caldera reserves its best secrets for those prepared to do a bit of walking.